Staying Sane at Home with Your Kids

 Since all of you reading this are likely either quarantined or in some form of self-isolation, I wanted to list some frugal ideas that will hopefully keep you sane if you are also trying to work from home and/or have kids home from school.

 Just a little background – I am a stay at home mom who homeschools.
 And I’ve got an edge – I have two boys, 7 and 5 years old.
 We don’t have a TV, the kids have watched one video in their entire lives (I broke down and played I want a hippopotamus for Christmas on a cross country road trip at 10 pm), and they don’t do screen time.
 Trust me, I know what it’s like to have the little dears underfoot 24/7.
-So I wanted to list some ideas and tips for keeping everyone sane and hopefully not impact your wallet too much.
+So I wanted to list some ideas and tips for keeping everyone sane at home with your kids and hopefully not impact your wallet too much.

 Make a Schedule